intelligolabs/L-VQAScore/README.md

 @inproceedings{liu2025evaluating,
-  title={Evaluating Attribute Confusion in Fashion Text-to-Image Generation}, author={Liu, Ziyue and Girella, Federico and Wang, Yiming and Talon, Davide and others}, booktitle={23rd International Conference on Image Analysis and Processing}, year={2025}
+  title={Evaluating Attribute Confusion in Fashion Text-to-Image Generation}, author={Liu, Ziyue and Girella, Federico and Wang, Yiming and Talon, Davide and others}, booktitle={Proceedings of the 23rd International Conference on Image Analysis and Processing}, year={2025}
 }
 ```